If you are in search of free printable pumpkin activities, then you found the right place!

 Older learners will be motivated and engaged by STEM challenges, science experiments, fun math practice, and descriptive writing projects based on a pumpkin.
-This blog post is full of ideas that can be used on their own or as part of a pumpkin unit of study and even includes a wonderful, FREE resource teachers can print and use in their classrooms.
+This post is full of ideas that can be used on their own or as part of a pumpkin unit of study.
+It also includes free printable pumpkin activities that teachers can print and use in their classrooms.

 While they worked on the pumpkin-themed rounding and subtraction activity pages, I invited a few students at a time to come to the table and remove and count a handful of seeds.
 I had them generate descriptive words about how it looked, smelled, and felt while they were doing so.
 This became the base of their descriptive writing.

 We added up all the individual student seed amounts to find the sum of all the seeds inside.
 This was great review of our prior work with place value and addition strategies.
-The students used that info to complete the math page.
-Students who were finished early had the choice between rounding their classmates estimates to the nearest 10 and 100 or finding the difference between estimates and the actual sum.
-I leave these charts posted throughout the week as easy extension activities for early finishers.
+The students used that information to complete the math page.
+Students who finished early had the choice between rounding their classmates estimates to the nearest 10 and 100 or finding the difference between estimates and the actual sum.
+I left these charts posted throughout the week as easy extension activities for early finishers.

 In third grade, we do a comprehensive science unit each spring that focuses on the life cycle of plants.
-This year, I did a mini-unit on the life cycle of an apple and will spend some time this week learning about the life cycle of a pumpkin.
+This year I did a mini-unit on the life cycle of an apple and will spend some time this week learning about the life cycle of a pumpkin.
 I am excited to see how that schema will enhance their understanding during our spring unit.

 I love when everything comes together neatly.
 Are you looking for a way to entertain your students’ Halloween giddiness without losing time on learning?
 I highly suggest simply bringing in a pumpkin.
 However, you can still use most of the printables even if you don’t want to bring in an actual pumpkin.